5 Phases of Project Management Life Cycle You Need to Know

 The Project Management Body of Knowledge, or PMBOK, when considering Project Management Life Cycle 5 Phases of the Project also refers to the above five stages.

 As a rule, the Phases of the Project Management Life Cycle go sequentially, one by one.
 Despite its versatility, this structure is a conditional classification; the five stages can be changed if necessary.
 If there are changes during implantation, you can always return to the planning stage to adjust the work of the project team in the future.
-If there are changes during implementation, you can always return to the planning stage to adjust the work of the project team in the future.

 Now, let’s look at each phase of the life cycle separately.